-Some may think that containers’ metal structure by itself makes a sort of “lightning protection system” at least protecting its interior.
-They may also point to the fact that the interior electrical installation is grounded and earthed (GND wire) so the whole structure should act as one big, distributed lightning protection system guaranteeing the safety.
+Some may think that the container’s metal structure by itself makes a sort of “lightning protection system” at least protecting its interior.
+They may also point to the fact that the interior electrical installation is grounded and earthed (GND wire) so the whole structure should act as one big, distributed lightning protection system guaranteeing safety.

 Well, nothing can be more wrong than such assumptions for the following reasons:

 a) For safety, the discharge current must be confined in design for this task grounding path.
 Anything else leads to an uncontrolled, random process, where the discharge paths will be distributed all over the container’s metal structure with high probability of arcing, side-flashing, as well as branching to interior electrical installations and plumbing.